NadiaS80/weather_tg_bot/README.md

 ## 🤝 Contributing

-- Fork, improve, or create your own version
+- Fork, improve, or customize your version
-- PRs and suggestions are welcome 🚀
+- Pull requests and feature suggestions are welcome 🚀

 ---

 ## 🎉 Enjoy!

-Get weather updates **anywhere, anytime**, with HuggingFace-powered commentary and emoji magic 🌈✨
+Get forecasts **anytime, anywhere**, with HuggingFace-powered commentary and emoji charm 🌤️💬